 “If there’s a book you really want to read, but it hasn’t been written yet, then you must write it.” ~Toni Morrison

 I first began to realize the discrepancies between women’s and men’s rights in high school.
-Testing in the 99th percentile for mechanical ability and language usage on the state aptitude test, I was more than qualified to participate in drafting and wood shop—classes I longed to take.
+Testing in the 99th percentile for mechanical ability and language on the state aptitude test, I was more than qualified to participate in drafting and wood shop—classes I longed to take.
 Even so, school counselors stuck me in home economics.
 After all, I was a girl, they said, and the classes I wanted were for boys.
 That was my earliest taste of the double standard existing between girls and boys.
 I was furious and felt devalued.

 The incident shaped my future.

 While attending UCLA, I became a women’s rights advocate and member of the National Organization for Women.
 I was active in anti-Vietnam war demonstrations.
 I became, and still am, a vociferous supporter of the Equal Rights Amendment.
 Following graduation, I worked as a secondary history teacher in the Los Angeles City School District and specialized in dissent and reform in American history.

 I married a fiction author and moved to Berkeley, California.
 After securing a job in the telecommunications industry, an engineer mentored and trained me to design and write systems specifications and present bids for new corporate telephone systems.
 I was thrilled to finally put my mechanical and language aptitudes to work.
 When the company needed a systems design analyst, the job I was being trained to do, I was first in line with my application—only to learn that women weren’t allowed to apply.